G0PLY/DCLXVI_X/README.md

-drop the files listed above into the following location ({drive}:\Users\{username}\AppData\Roaming\daemonstrat\DCLXVI)
+drop the files listed above into the following location ({drive}:\Users\{username}\AppData\Roaming\daemonstrat\DCLXVI) or goto File Explorer and type %AppData%

 Digital verion of Diablo plus Hellfire can be purchased at www.gog.com

 --------------------------------------------------------------------------------------------------
 DCLXVI Features:
 =======
+Ironman esk inspired Diablo mod
 --------------------------------------------------------------------------------------------------
-Added "Classes", class skills may only be used with scrolls by other classes,
+Added "Classes", class skills may only be used by other classes with scrolls,

+Multiplayer mode only,

 Weapons may have spells,

+Players start with 100gp and no items,

+Increased curse chances on items,

-Removed magic property restrictions,
+Removed most magic type restrictions on items,

-Increased level cap (100),
+Increased level cap (100, softcap currently 70),

 Reduced stat gain (3 per lv),